Royal Palace Amsterdam, A Palace on Stilts, an Architectural Marvel

 Introduction

-The Royal Palace of Amsterdam (Dutch: Koninklijk Paleis Amsterdam or Paleis op de Dam) is located on the west side of Dam Square in the center of Amsterdam, adjacent to the New Church.
-The palace was built during the Dutch Golden Age of the 17th century and was originally used as a city hall.
-After its unveiling on July 20, 1655, it was transformed into a palace by Louis Bonaparte, the brother of Napoleon, during the French occupation, although the Dutch royal family does not reside here.
-Today, the palace is sometimes used as a reception venue for heads of state and is open for public visits during the summer.
-The palace was constructed on 13,659 wooden pilings, reaching a depth of 14-16 meters underground, with stone blocks forming the foundation upon which the building is constructed.
-It is therefore known as the "Palace on Piles," considered the eighth wonder of the world.
-The Netherlands has four royal palaces, and the Royal Palace of Amsterdam is one of them.
-The formal name of the country is "Koninkrijk der Nederlanden" in Dutch, and "Netherlands" strictly refers to a region within the Kingdom of the Netherlands, comprising the provinces of North Holland and South Holland.
-While "Netherlands" is often used to refer to the entire Kingdom of the Netherlands, it may not be widely accepted by the Dutch, especially those from other provinces, as a polite way to refer to the country.
-In formal occasions, the Kingdom of the Netherlands uses its formal name "Nederlanden".
-In Chinese translation, it is generally translated as "荷兰王国" (Kingdom of the Netherlands), so the original names in both terms are not the same.
+The Royal Palace of Amsterdam (Dutch: Koninklijk Paleis Amsterdam or Paleis op de Dam) is located on the west side of Dam Square in the city center of Amsterdam, adjacent to the Nieuwe Kerk.
+The palace was built during the 17th century Dutch Golden Age and originally served as the city hall.
+After its unveiling on July 20, 1655, it was converted into a royal palace by Louis Bonaparte, Napoleon's brother, during the French occupation, but the Dutch royal family does not reside here.
+Today, the palace is sometimes used as a reception venue for heads of state and is open to the public during the summer.
+This palace is built on 13,659 wooden piles that are 14-16 meters deep underground, with a stone foundation, and buildings constructed on top of it, thus being referred to as the world's eighth wonder of architecture, the "Palace on Piles".
+The Kingdom of the Netherlands has four royal palaces, and the Royal Palace of Amsterdam is one of them.
+The official name of the Netherlands is in Dutch "Koninkrijk der Nederlanden", while the term "Holland" strictly refers to a region within the Kingdom of the Netherlands, namely the combined provinces of North Holland and South Holland.
+Although "Holland" is commonly used to refer to the entire Kingdom of the Netherlands, it is not necessarily widely accepted by the Dutch, especially among residents from other provinces, as using "Holland" to refer to the country can be considered impolite.
+In formal occasions, the Kingdom of the Netherlands would use its official name "Nederlanden".
+In Chinese translations, it is generally referred to as "荷兰王国" (Kingdom of Holland), thus the original names in the two terms are not the same.

 Address